The Miz: Personal life

 Mizanin married his longtime girlfriend, Canadian fellow WWE wrestler Maryse Ouellet, in The Bahamas on February 20, 2014.
 Their first daughter, Monroe Sky Mizanin, was born on March 27, 2018.
 Shortly thereafter, the family moved to Austin, Texas.
 During WWE's Elimination Chamber event in February 2019, the couple announced that they were expecting their second child in September.
 In August 2019, they moved permanently to Thousand Oaks, California.
 Their second daughter, Madison Jade Mizanin, was born on September 20, 2019.

+An avid golfer Mizanin has competed in multiple celebrity golf tournaments, including the 2025 American Century Championship.
+He is a supporter of the Cleveland Browns.